laurynas-biveinis/unodb/README.md

   global cache line-padded shared atomic counters.
 This option might be removed in the future if the stats are reimplemented with less overhead.

-The rest of CMake options are mainly intended for UnoDB development itself and are discussed in the "Development" section below.
+The rest of the CMake options are mainly intended for UnoDB development itself and are discussed in the "Development" section below.

 ## Platform-Specific Notes